citysciencelab/cut-modelling-simulation-survey/02-survey-backend/Readme.md

 # Survey backend

 The backend consists of a postgres database and of an express API.
+Via the `docker-compose.yml`, two types of the API are created; one accessible for everyone and one only exposed for those who have access via Basic Auth.
+This "internal" version of the API can be emulated in development by setting `DEV = true` in the [routes.js file](routes/routes.js).

 ## Database setup